Aerolab/subtle-animations/README.md

 ## Dynamically change your fixed headers using Midnight.js

-If you took a look at the demo site, you probably noticed that the minimalistic header we are using for “LoremIpsum" becomes illegible in very light backgrounds.
+If you took a look at the demo site, you probably noticed that the minimalistic header we are using for "A How To Guide" becomes illegible in very light backgrounds.
 When this happens in most sites, we typically end up putting a background on the header, which usually improves legibility at the cost of making the design worse.

 **Midnight.js [http://aerolab.github.io/midnight.js/](http://aerolab.github.io/midnight.js/)** is a jQuery plugin that changes your headers as you scroll, so the header always has a design that matches the content below it.
 This is particularly useful for minimalistic websites, as they often use transparent headers.